 The requirement for licensing of flight crew is contained in the Air Navigation (Overseas Territories) Order, principally Article 44, with additional information contained within Schedule 3 Licences.

-There are seven categories of flight crew licence recognised within the Overseas Territories:
+The following categories of flight crew licences are recognised within the Overseas Territories:

 - Air Transport Pilot Licence (aeroplane);